unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 - It's entirely `async` to ensure a responsive user interface.
 - It's reactive rather than event-driven and needs less boilerplate code.
 - It encourages the immutability of Model classes, which in turn can lead to improved efficiency and performance, simpler code, and easier object comparison and testing.
-- It automatically tracks and reports the status (or 'state') of asynchronously requested data, which also simplifies the code you need to write.
+- It automatically tracks and reports the statuses (or 'states') of asynchronously requested data, which also simplifies the code you need to write.

 Now that you know the fundamentals of the pattern, let's see how to use it to create the simple weather app mentioned above.

 ## Using MVUX to create an app

-This example creates an `IFeed<WeatherInfo>` that will return the weather, which includes the temperature, loaded asynchronously from a weather service.
+This example creates an app that displays the current weather (in degrees Fahrenheit), loaded asynchronously from a weather service.

-### Service

-The `WeatherInfo` entity received from the service holds the temperature.
+It will utilize a Feed to manage the asynchronous request to the service.

+First let's create a record called `WeatherInfo` which will the current temperature.

 ```c#
 public partial record WeatherInfo(double Temperature);
 ```

+Note how the `partial` keyword is added to the `WeatherInfo` entity declaration.
+This enables MVUX code generation engine to generate essential code for the data-binding to work with the `WeatherInfo` entity which is immutable.

+Next we'll define an interface that represents the weather service.
-The service has a single method that asynchronously returns the current temperature, as defined in this interface.
+The service will have a single method that asynchronously returns the current temperature, with an additional `CancellationToken` which can enable cancelling the current request, and is not covered in this introduction):

 ```c#
 public interface IWeatherService